MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-plugin.md

 MyApp = codePush(codePushOptions)(MyApp);
 ```

-If you would like to display an update confirmation dialog (an "active install"), configure when an available update is installed (like force an immediate restart) or customize the update experience in any other way, refer to the [`codePush()`](rn-api-ref.md) API reference for information on how to tweak this default behavior.
+If you want to display an update confirmation dialog (an "active install"), configure when an available update is installed (like force an immediate restart) or customize the update experience in any other way, refer to the [`codePush()`](rn-api-ref.md) API reference for information on how to tweak this default behavior.

 > [!NOTE]
 > If you are using [Redux](https://redux.js.org) and [Redux Saga](https://redux-saga.js.org/), you can alternatively use the [react-native-code-push-saga](https://github.com/lostintangent/react-native-code-push-saga) module, which allows you to customize when `sync` is called in a perhaps simpler/more idiomatic way.